Publications

 ‘In Praise of One of the Deeply Learned Ulama’: A Mysterious Poem by Qājār Court Poet Mīrzā Habīb Allāh Shīrāzī Qā’ānī.”
 In The Necklace of the Pleiades, ed.
 Franklin Lewis and Sunil Sharma, 131–48.
 Amsterdam and West Lafayette, IN: Rozenberg Publishers and Purdue University Press, 2007.

-For a full list of publications download Alyssa Gabbay’s C.V.
+For a full list of publications please download Alyssa Gabbay’s C.V.